jimyandres/PlacetoPay-client/readme.md

 This project is a Soap Client that tests the Web Services of the Place to Pay PSE.

 The Soap Client establishes a connection that allows a basic pay process.
-At the end of the process the user can see the transaction result and the others stored in cache.
+At the end of the process the user can see the transaction result and the others previous transactions stored in cache.

 *Note: The "die-time" of the Transactions History is set to 1 day.
 If at that time none transaction is made, the history will be deleted from the cache.*